Arboretum des Grandes Bruyeres, Loire Valley

 The Arboretum des Grandes Bruyeres is a lovely arboretum whose main features include a North American woodland garden, an Asiatic woodland garden and of course lots of heather - bruyeres is the French name for heather.

-The arboretum is located 30 km to the east of Orleans in the heart of the Orleans forest.
+The arboretum is located 30 kilometres to the east of Orleans in the heart of the Orleans Forest.